-TFMSH3 - Machine Shop Fundamentals - 3 credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs treatments of metallic elements.
+TFMSH3 - Machine Shop Fundamentals - 3 credits Lecture 20 hrs/Laboratory 40 hrs

+This course has been designed for the study, comprehension of properties, tests and treatments of metallic elements.
 The student will understand the alloys and compounds manufactured that have facilitated productivity and have increased resistance to different machinery.
 The student will also understand that metals, especially ferrous, are used the most.